damon140/swing-dance-notes/strolls/shim-sham.md

 The shim sham is the most common stroll danced by lindy hoppers.
 It is the easiest to learn.

-FIXME: Damon's first draft, needs checking!
+FIXME: Damon's first draft, needs to dance along with the song

 | Bar #  | Step | Notes |
 | ------------- | ------------- | ------------- |